TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 - [How would you test for a click event with `userEvent`?](#simulating-user-events)
 - [What is the advantage of snapshot tests?](#advantage-snapshot-tests)
 - [What are the disadvantages of snapshot tests?](#disadvantage-snapshot-tests)

-### Additional resources

-This section contains helpful links to related content.
-It isn't required, so consider it supplemental.

-- This [Intro to React Testing Library video](https://www.youtube.com/watch?v=YQLn7ycfzEo) for a hands-on tutorial.